Gluten-Free Foods Not Just for Those With Celiac Disease

 Sales in the gluten-free food and beverage market are estimated to reach $10.5 billion in 2013, and from 2011 to 2013, the market experienced 44-percent growth, according to the researcher.

-Over a third (36 percent) of Americans who eat or used to eat gluten-free foods say they do so for reasons other than sensitivity, 7 percent say they eat them for inflammation and 4 percent say they purchase them to combat depression.
+While the incidence of celiac disease affects only 1 percent of the U.S. population, Mintel’s research found that there has been strong interest in gluten-free food and beverages for reasons other than gluten allergy.
+More than a third of Americans (36 percent) who eat or used to eat gluten-free foods said they do so for reasons other than sensitivity, while 7 percent said they eat them for inflammation and 4 percent said they purchase them to combat depression.

 “When looking at the top 10 gluten-free food product claims in Mintel’s Global New Products Database, after gluten-free and low/no/reduced allergen, there also are product claims associated with being natural and free of additives or preservatives,” concluded Topper.
 “The positioning of gluten-free products as having multiple health benefits, such as low fat or no animal ingredients, may be leading to consumer perceptions that gluten-free products are healthier than products that contain gluten.”